quang-do-se/aws-certs/devops/study-note.md

 - Continuous delivery
 - Visual workflow

+- Pipeline -> Stages -> Actions
+  - Each pipeline can have zero to many stages (sequential)
-- Can have parallel or sequential stages
+  - Each stage can have zero to many actions (parallel or sequential)

 - CodeBuild artifact is different from CodePipeline artifact
   - They both use S3